Alaska Caribou Hunt Report

 I will start with the criticisms.
-As with almost every outfitter, he was a little bit tough to communicate with.
+As with almost every outfitter, this Alaska caribou hunting guide was a little bit tough to communicate with.
 This is understandable as he was in the field much of the time and I’m glad I had you to answer questions for me.
 With that being said, after just a bit of confusion upon our arrival at the Kotzebue airport, the outfitter picked us up and got us rolling on our trip.
 He is a very approachable, guy who is easy to talk to.
 This made the prior frustrations seem insignificant.

 Day one of the hunt: As we broke from breakfast, we noticed north of our camp about 1-2 miles away a group of caribou migrating down the slope.
 We ducked and crawled along the brush and rocks to stay out of sight of a group of 12, as they bedded down 300 yards away.
 We continued to push closer, and at 80 yards, Eric took a shot… at 9:00 on the first day, we had one bull in the book.